gnosischain/documentation/docs/specs/bridges/use/alternative-receiver.md

 # Alternative Receiver

 The new feature _Alternative Receiver_ has integrated in the contracts of the xDai bridge as part of [the recent contracts upgrade](https://forum.poa.network/t/migration-of-the-xdai-tokenbridge-completed/3212).
 With this feature it becomes possible to transfer tokens through the bridge to any account by very simple actions.
-It means that Alice can send Dai to Bob’s account on the xDai chain in one transaction, and Bob can send xDai to Clare’s account on the Ethereum Mainnet in one transaction too.
+It means that Alice can send Dai to Bob’s account on the Gnosis Chain in one transaction, and Bob can send xDai to Clare’s account on the Ethereum Mainnet in one transaction too.

 Due to different nature of tokens on two sides of the xDai bridge the operations to transfer assets to an alternative receiver from one chain to another differ as well.